Microsoft Audits Explained

 There are the following phases in any compliance audit:

-The initiation phase starts with an audit letter and ends with a kick-off meeting.
+The initiation phase starts with an audit letter (audit request) and ends with a kick-off meeting.

 Data gathering stage, in which you provide the data to the auditor.